vitorgsevero/parking-spot/README.md

 ```

 - You can see all the Paking spots already recorded by acessing the endpoint `http://localhost:8080/parking-spot` using a `GET method`.
-- You can see informations about a specific recorded paking spots by acessing the endpoint `http://localhost:8080/parking-spot/{id}`.
+- You can see informations about a specific recorded parking spots by acessing the endpoint `http://localhost:8080/parking-spot/{id}`.

 ## contributing